DevOps-Group-04/DevOpsOrg---G04/CONTRIBUTING.md

 Branches - new features must be done in a new branch titled 'feature/[name]'.
 Once complete, merge into the Develop branch.
 Developing directly to the Develop branch is not recomended.
 Release and Master must NOT be developed in.

 Testing - please carry out unit testing alongside your work.
-Thurthermore, integration testing must be carried out, this is not required for every change but when your code affects multiple components.
+Furthermore, integration testing must be carried out, this is not required for every change but when your code affects multiple components.